 What Is Peritoneal Mesothelioma?

 Peritoneal mesothelioma is a cancer of the peritoneum, the thin membrane lining the abdominal cavity and covering the abdominal organs.
-It accounts for 10-20% of all mesothelioma diagnoses, making it the second most common form after pleural mesothelioma.
+It accounts for about 11% of US mesothelioma diagnoses (7,079 of 63,620 cases between 2003 and 2022, per CDC US Cancer Statistics), making it the second most common form after pleural mesothelioma.
+Published cohort ranges run from 10% to 20% depending on registry and time period.

 How Peritoneal Mesothelioma Develops